TheCodeVenture/joboffer/README.md

 ### Experience and Qualifications
 ____
 - Bachelor Degree in Computer Engineering or similar discipline; or, equivalent demonstrable experience.
-- 2-4 years experience working as a Software Engineer, with strong emphasis on Web Technologies.
+- Or 2-4 years experience working as a Software Engineer, with strong emphasis on Web Technologies.

 ### Nice to have: